saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

   [Wikipedia WebRTC](https://en.wikipedia.org/wiki/WebRTC)

-In Firefox `Settings -> Privacy & Security`, set `DNS over HTTPS` to `Default Protection`, this enables Firefox to use RethinkDNS's DNSCrypt resolver or whatever you chose.
+In Firefox `Settings -> Privacy & Security`, set `DNS over HTTPS` to `Default Protection` or `OFF`, this enables Firefox to use RethinkDNS's DNSCrypt resolver or whatever you chose.

 ---